LONGi Hi-MO 6 580W vs LONGi Hi-MO 6 Explorer 430W

 Which is better, LONGi Hi-MO 6 580W or LONGi Hi-MO 6 Explorer 430W?

-The LONGi Hi-MO 6 580W wins this comparison by a clear margin.
+The LONGi Hi-MO 6 580W wins this comparison by a decisive margin.
 It leads in efficiency (22.3% vs 21.6%) and matches or exceeds on warranty (12 vs 12 years).
 For most residential installations, the LONGi Hi-MO 6 580W is the stronger choice.

 Which panel is more efficient, LONGi Hi-MO 6 580W or LONGi Hi-MO 6 Explorer 430W?